This activity has a logic and reasoning focus

 So there are three different solutions, 1, 2, and 4.

 By going through the methods of Strawberry Milk and the Solution above, we get the following three possibilities.

-You might like to think about what happens with 5 bottles in a line in a 5 by 5 crate.
+You might like to think about what happens with 5 cartons in a line in a 5 by 5 crate.
 We think that the answer is 4.

-Do you get the same answer for 6 bottles in a line in a 6 by 6 crate?
+Do you get the same answer for 6 cartons in a line in a 6 by 6 crate?
 What is the general pattern?